top of page

 Why should I sign up to Soil Association Exchange?

-Secondly, we provide world-class agricultural advice on regenerative farming through our expert team of agricultural advisors.
+Secondly, we provide world-class agricultural advice on sustainable farming through our expert team of agricultural advisors.

 Thirdly, we help farmers take advantage of the financial opportunities available to farms which are farming more sustainably (including public subsidies and private markets, such as carbon).